enviodev/docs/docs/HyperIndex/Tutorials/tutorial-indexing-fuel.md

 ### `schema.graphql`

 The `schema.graphql` file serves as a representation of your application's data model.
 It defines entity types that directly correspond to database tables, and the event handlers you create are responsible for creating and updating records within those tables.
-Additionally, the GraphQL API is automatically generated based on the entity types specified in the `schema.graphql` file, to allow access for the indexed data.
+Additionally, the GraphQL API is automatically generated based on the entity types specified in the `schema.graphql` file, to allow access to the indexed data.

 > 🧠 A separate [Guide](../Guides/schema-file.md) page provides more details about the `schema.graphql` file.